h-platform/cqm/Readme.md

 ## CQClient

-CQClient is a typescript class which wraps http axios and expose two functions
+CQClient is a wrapper class around http axios.
+It is warps axios and expose two functions instead:

 - Command: for changing system state which results in side effects such as updateing your database
 - Query: for retreiving data such as find and findAll operations

-This simplifies the communication with the server as no need to think about request methods types POST, GET, PATCH, DELETE, PUT.

-All rest api calls are executed using POST methods internally using axios.
+This simplifies the communication with the server.
+No need to think about request methods anymore like POST, GET, PATCH, DELETE, PUT.
+All rest api calls are executed using http POST method only.

 ## Philosiphy
-Expressing your api this way will be more clear and directly linked to the intended purpose.
-The api will be more elaborate and self explanatory.
-The name of the command / query should convey a strong meaning for users leaving no room for guessing.
+Expressing your api should be more clear and directly linked to the intended purpose.
+The api should be more elaborate and self explanatory.
+Seperating the operations into  two types command and query gives a direct meaning of the intention of the declared api.
+Giving specific names for commands and queries gives a strong meaning leaving no room for guessing.
 Eventually you will build your own domain language that can be easily read and absorbed by your consumers.

 ## Client Side: